Religious Education

 RE intent statement:

-At St Peter at Gowts, our RE curriculum is inspiring and creative unlocking potential in all.
-Our curriculum seeks to ensure that all pupils flourish through challenge, support and a broad and balanced curriculum rooted in shared values and consistently high expectations while striving for excellence.
+At St Peter at Gowts, our Religious Education (RE) curriculum is inspiring and creative, unlocking potential in all.
+Our curriculum seeks to ensure that all pupils flourish through challenge, support and a broad and balanced curriculum, rooted in shared values and consistently high expectations, while striving for excellence.

 St Peter’s RE curriculum is fashioned through our golden threads of values, inspiration, excellence and community.

-Through the RE teaching and learning at St Peter’s we aim to produce pupils who are religiously literate and able to hold balanced informed conversations about religion and belief.
+Through the RE teaching and learning at St Peter’s, we aim for all learners to be religiously literate and able to hold balanced, informed and respectful conversation about religion and belief.
 Through our ambitious and cohesively planned curriculum, we aim to inspire the children of St Peter’s to understand the religious diversity of our local area.
 We are enthusiastic about cultivating a strong and inclusive community that works together and supports people in times of need.
-By passionately teaching RE, we provide opportunities for the children to ask and create intriguing questions that challenge aspects of religion and their own understanding and concepts.
-We challenge racism and all forms of prejudice and we see RE as one curriculum area in which our children encounter and critically reflect on a range of world views and at St Peter’s we teacher the children the knowledge and skills to do this.
+We provide opportunities for all children to ask and create intriguing questions that challenge aspects of religion and their own understanding and concepts.
+We challenge racism and all forms of prejudice and we see RE as one curriculum area in which our children encounter and critically reflect on a range of world views.
+At St Peter’s, we expertly teach the children the knowledge and skills to do this.

-Values – The golden thread of values is of great importance in the RE curriculum and the children’s understanding of values impacts greatly on how the children articulate their understanding of and opinions on religious and non-religious and non-religious worldviews.
-We have created a values-based culture where the children are capable of showing tolerance and empathy towards each other and above all show respect to all opinions and views.
+Values – The golden thread of values, our school and British Values, is of great importance in the RE curriculum and the children’s understanding of values impacts greatly on how the children articulate their understanding of and opinions on religious and secular worldviews.
+We have created a values-based culture where the children are capable of showing mutal respect, tolerance and empathy towards each other and above all show respect to all opinions and views.

 Inspirational – Our inspiring RE curriculum is built upon enrichment opportunities which provide opportunities for our children that they would otherwise not experience.
 Opportunities such as visits to Lincoln Cathedral and the Mosque in our local area plus visitors including Humanists and debates with practising Christians about beliefs around Christianity and science.
 Our curriculum also encourages the children to debate key aspects within the religions/worldwide views that we study and provides the children with the knowledge to form their own well-reasoned opinions and views.

-Excellence – Our cohesively planned RE curriculum fully embraces the aim of the Lincolnshire Agreed Syllabus to produce pupils who are religiously literate and able to hold balanced and informed conversations about religion and belief.
+Excellence – Our cohesively planned RE curriculum fully embraces the aim of the Lincolnshire Agreed Syllabus, educating children who are religiously literate and able to hold balanced and informed conversations about religion and belief.
 Our creative teaching allows children to articulate their thoughts and opinions in a variety of ways to ensure every child has the opportunity to achieve.

 RE implementation:

-- RE topics begin with a pre-assessment of current knowledge and skills, from which a learning sequence is developed alongside th
+• RE topics begin with a pre-assessment of current knowledge and skills, from which a learning sequence is developed alongside the LAS.

 RE impact:

-The children of St Peter’s will transition with an excellent knowledge of the religious and non-religious worldviews covered by the RE curriculum.
-They will be confident within themselves to ask high-level questions that will challenge their own and others understanding of different religions and non-religious worldwide views.
-By having a good understanding of the value of diversity the children of St Peter’s will build the foundations for empowering our community of hope.
+The children of St Peter’s will transition to secondary school with an excellent knowledge of the religious and secular worldviews covered by the RE curriculum.
+They will be confident within themselves to ask high-level questions that will challenge their own and others understanding of different religions and secular worldwide views.
+By having a strong foundation of values and RE knowledge, the children of St Peter’s will be respectful and tolerant towards those with varied diverse religious beliefs, educating and empowering our community of hope.